Born: July 17, 1972

 Date of Birth: June 30, 1972

-After high school, Parker cashed in her acting scholarships and bursaries and took a three-year course with Mel Austin Tuck at Vancouver's Gastown Actors' Studio.
-On the side, she took supplementary voice and singing lessons and had roles in TV series such as Neon Rider, Outer Limits and The Highlander.
+After high school, Molly cashed in her acting scholarships and bursaries and took a three-year course with Mel Austin Tuck at Vancouver's Gastown Actors' Studio.
+On the side, she took supplementary voice and singing lessons and began landing guest roles on TV series such as Neon Rider, Outer Limits and The Highlander.

 The Canadian star has had continued success on the small screen over the past few years, earning a recurring role as Abby McDeere on The Firm, and as Jackie Sharp on the Emmy winning Netflix series House of Cards.

-She can most recently be seen on the Amazon Video series Goliath, as well as in the sci-fi flick Darwin (2016), the mystery thriller The 9th Life of Louis Drax (2016), the political drama American Pastoral (2016), and the drama Weirdos (2016).
+More recently she was seen on the Amazon Video series Goliath, as well as in the sci-fi flick Darwin (2016), the mystery thriller The 9th Life of Louis Drax (2016), the political drama American Pastoral (2016), and the quirky drama Weirdos (2017), for which she received a Canadian Screen Award nomination.
+She also stars as Maureen Robinson on the Netflix series Lost in Space (2018).